zchee/golang-wiki/GerritBot.md

 ## Workflow

-+ A user can upload a PR against any of our GitHub repos just as they would with any other GitHub project that accepts PRs
++ A user can upload a GitHub PR against any of our GitHub repos just as they would with any other GitHub project that accepts PRs
-+ The PR changes will then be imported by GerritBot and a message will be posted to the GitHub PR Issue containing a link to the Gerrit review
++ The PR changes will then be imported by GerritBot and a message will be posted to the GitHub PR containing a link to the Gerrit review
 + All comments are handled within Gerrit.
 Any comments on the GitHub PR will be ignored
 + The PR author can continue to upload commits to the branch used by the PR in order to address feedback from Gerrit
++ Any changes to the commit message must be done by editing the title and description of the GitHub PR, and not via Gerrit or git.
+(See FAQ below for details).
 + [Draft PRs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests) are imported as [WIP](https://gerrit-review.googlesource.com/Documentation/intro-user.html)
 + Once the code is ready to be merged, a maintainer will submit the change on Gerrit and GerritBot will close the issue
 + Similarly, if a change is closed or abandoned on Gerrit, the corresponding PR will be closed